What’s an insurance claim?

 How does the insurance claims process work?

-Claims for homeowners and car insurance require the same four basic steps before your insurance company will pay out:
+Claims for homeowners and car insurance generally move through four steps before payment:

 How long does it take to settle a claim?